JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu_docker/example/README.md

 These high port numbers (above 49152) are in the dynamic/private port range and are less likely to conflict with other services.

 ## Container Notes
-- The same container image is used for both CPU emulator and receiver functionality
+- The same container image is used for CPU emulator, receiver, and sender functionality
 - The container includes all necessary dependencies (netcat, etc.)
 - Network ports are exposed using Docker's host networking mode
 - For production use, consider setting resource limits using Docker's runtime flags
 - The container creates an output directory at `/output` which is mapped to `./output` in the current working directory
+- Input files are mounted into the container at `/data` when sending data